top of page

 Allergic Fungal Rhinosinusitis

-In allergic fungal rhinosinusitis, most problems are due to allergies.
-The fungus is very limited in number, but the body overreacts to the fungus.
-Usually, in allergic fungal rhinosinusitis, there will be a strong allergic reaction from the body to minimal fungus.
-If there is no reaction, then the fungus will increase.
+In allergic fungal rhinosinusitis, the symptoms are severe.
+Despite the fungus being in a small quantity, the body overreacts to it.
+Usually, there is a strong allergic reaction from the body to minimal fungus.

 Fungal Ball in Sinuses